surveysolutions/docs/content/headquarters/cawi/email-providers-amazon-ses/index.md

 this pair (though you can issue another *Key + Secret* pair later).

-In the email service provider dialog of the Survey Solutions you will need to enter the three items:
+In the email service provider dialog of the Survey Solutions you will need to enter these SES-specific items:

-- Confirmed email address;
 - Access Key;
-- Secret Access Key.
+- Secret Access Key;
+- Region.

 <CENTER><IMG src="images/amazonses-screenshot.png" width=800></CENTER>
 <BR>